gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 ## Top priorities

 Check the GitHub repo for issues labeled with ["type: documentation" and "good first issue"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22good+first+issue%22) for your first time contributing to Gatsby, or [type: documentation" and "help wanted"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22help+wanted%22) to see all documentation issues that are ready for community help.
-Once you start a Pull Request to address one of these issues, you can remove the "help wanted" label.

 ## Options for contributing to the Gatsby docs

 When working on the Gatsby documentation, you can choose between two major styles of working:

 - [Work directly in the GitHub UI](#modifying-markdown-files), using the "Edit this File" and commit capabilities without having to clone the repository.
 This is useful for quick documentation updates, typo fixes, and lightweight Markdown changes.
-- Clone the Gatsby.js repo and make changes to the Markdown files using your favorite text editor.
-Currently (as of March 2021), there is no way for community members to build the docs site locally.
+- Clone the Gatsby repo and make changes to the Markdown files using your favorite text editor.
+Currently (as of February 2022), there is no way for community members to build the docs site locally.
 We are working internally to figure out a fix for this.

 ## Fixing image and link paths